 Modern Wallpaper is not like your Ouma’s Wallpaper…

-Wow, we are so lucky to live in this day and age where Modern Wallpaper is sooo much easier than it used to be!
-Advances in materials and printing technology has made so many different types of wallpaper: from stronger Paper Wallpaper, Vinyl Coated Moisture Resistant Wallpaper all the way to on the wall Waterproof Wallpaper (but not submerged!!).
-We even have 3D Paintable Wallpaper or Bling your space with Shiny and Embellished modern Wallpaper in South Africa.
+Wow, Modern Wallpaper is sooo much easier than it used to be!
+Advances in materials and printing technology have enabled so many different types of wallpaper: from stronger Coated Paper Standard Wallpaper all the way to Sticky Back Vinyl Removable Wallpaper (even Peel & Stick Wallpaper!).
+We even have 3D Paintable Wallpaper or Bling your space with Shiny and Embellished Modern Wallpaper in South Africa.

 Wallpaper is now Easy to Install

 Installation is where wallpaper companies have really spent their time developing – the easier the better and we wholeheartedly agree.
 The only catch is that the ease of wallpaper installation is directly proportionate to the cost of the wallpaper.
 In the majority of cases, you can easily tell how easy it is going to be by the price of the wallpaper.
 So, the difference between the types of wallpaper we offer is the method of applying the wallpaper – whether its using paste on the paper, paste on the wall, activating the paste with water or no paste whatsoever!

 Here are the types of wallpaper we sell and how to install them: